 5. Find anything that came with the car

 Remember that parcel shelf you took out and stashed in the garage the last time you went to the tip?
 Find it.
-Rupert Pontin said: “Anyone who knows what they are talking about will want parts that came with the car such as the parcel shelf, tool kit or spare wheel.
+An expert at Glass’s said: “Anyone who knows what they are talking about will want parts that came with the car such as the parcel shelf, tool kit or spare wheel.
 Find the spare key, too.
 By including all these items with your car, you’re taking away reasons for them not to buy your car.
 Without them, a dealer will just keep chipping away at you, lowering the price.”

 6. Pimp it up – properly

 We’re not talking about some go-faster stripes and an air freshener.
 If you want to increase the value of your car, as well as its appearance, do it properly.
-Buy original equipment parts such as alloy wheels rather than cheap aftermarket items from your local motor retailer and people are more likely to pay a higher price for your car.
+Buy original equipment parts, such as alloy wheels rather than cheap aftermarket items, and people are more likely to pay a higher price for your car.